Non-Abelian interference of topological edge states: Permutation of two pairs of topological edge states in a double-coupled chain

 More intuitively, Fig.~\ref{ABraiding}(b) visualizes the real and imaginary parts of the edge states' expectation value with respect to $\bm{S}_D(t)$ (denoted as $\langle\bm{S}_D\rangle=\langle\psi|\bm{S}_D(t)|\psi\rangle$), and Fig.~\ref{ABraiding}(c) depicts the variation of the branches formed by the imaginary parts of $\langle\bm{S}_D\rangle$ and the energies.
 Here, the braiding behavior of the edge states is clearly visible.
-Specifically, within the single period depicted in Fig.~\ref{ABraiding}(c), the braid operation $\tau^{-1}$ occurs, where we define $\tau_n$ ($\tau_n^{-1}$) as the braid operation in which the $n$-th strand crosses under (above) the $(n+1)$-th strand.
+Specifically, within the single period depicted in Fig.~\ref{ABraiding}(c), the braid operation $\tau_{1}^{-1}$ occurs, where we define $\tau_n$ ($\tau_n^{-1}$) as the braid operation in which the $n$-th strand crosses under (above) the $(n+1)$-th strand.
 This induces the aforementioned switching of the edge states' energy and their association with $\bm{S}_D(t)$.
+The braiding processes in the ($t$, $\text{Im}[\langle\bm{S}_D\rangle]$, $E$) parameter space result in the swap of two pairs of topological edge states, as discussed in the following.
+It is worth noting that the phase factor in Eq.~\eqref{SD} can be taken as $\mathrm{e}^{\mathrm{i}(2n+1)\omega t}$ with $n\in\mathbb{Z}$ under the condition that the time-dependent interchain symmetry operator $\hat{\mathcal{S}}_{D}(t)$ and the Hamiltonian $\hat{H}_{D}$ share the same period, and different values of $n$ may reverse the braiding operator (i.e., $\tau_{1}\leftrightarrow\tau_{1}^{-1}$).
+However, both $\tau_{1}$ and $\tau_{1}^{-1}$ can be mapped to the permutation operation $\mathcal{M}_{1}$, where $\mathcal{M}_{n}$ is defined as the permutation operation that swaps the $n$-th pair of topological edge states with the $(n+1)$-th pair.
+It is convenient to describe the swap of these two pairs of edge states using the permutation operation.

-Given the periodicity of the Hamiltonian and the symmetry operator $\bm{S}_D(t)$, i.e., $\hat{H}_D(T) = \hat{H}_D(0)$ and $\bm{S}_D(T) = \bm{S}_D(0)$, we ultimately conclude that the two pairs of edge states swap after one period, following $|\psi_{\pm,\text{I}/\text{II}}(T)\rangle = |\psi_{\pm,\text{II}/\text{I}}(0)\rangle$.
+Given the periodicity of the Hamiltonian and the symmetry operator $\bm{S}_D(t)$, i.e., $\hat{H}_D(T) = \hat{H}_D(0)$ and $\bm{S}_D(T) = \bm{S}_D(0)$, we ultimately conclude that the two pairs of edge states swap after one period, following $|\psi_{\pm,\text{I}/\text{II}}(T)\rangle = |\psi_{\pm,\text{II}/\text{I}}(0)\rangle$ described by the permutation operation $\mathcal{M}_{1}$.
 This phenomenon is more pronounced under the parameter variation considered herein, which has been presented below Eq.~\eqref{HamHD}: at the initial and final moments of the period, the intrachain SSH segment of the system is in the fully dimerized limit ($v=0$), and the interchain coupling is decoupled ($J=0$).
 Such a configuration implies that at these two instants, the eigenedge states are fully localized odd-even superposition states at the two ends of a single chain.
 By further incorporating information on the energy and the expectation values of the symmetry operator, we obtain the following expressions:

 indicating that the swapping of the edge states can be straightforwardly confirmed by the exchange of their positions, i.e., between Chain A and Chain B.